100 Amazing Tattoos for First-Timers

 37. An equation

-There’s no shame in letting the world world know about your fondness for history’s most notably frizzly physicist.
+There’s no shame in letting the world know about your fondness for history’s most notably frizzly physicist.

 38. A date